 Closer home, we have famous women like Ekta Kapoor, Shahnaz Husain, Ritu Beri, Kiran Mazumdar Shaw, Naina Lal Kidwai, and Barkha Dutt, who have become household names and built successful businesses and careers for themselves.

-Your personal brand helps you stand head and shoulders above the competition by showcasing your unique offerings.
+Your personal brand helps you stand head and shoulders above the competition by showcasing your unique personality and offerings.

 Justin Bieber is the epitome of the successful personal brand.
 He was discovered by a talent scout on YouTube and became an amazing success.